danielatrivella/NP3_MS_Workflow/README.md

 # Overview

-The NP³ MS workflow is a software system with a collection of scripts to enhance untargeted metabolomics research focused on drug discovery with optimizations towards natural products.
+The NP³ MS workflow is a software system with a collection of scripts to process and analyse LC-MS/MS data from untargeted metabolomics research focused on drug discovery with optimization towards natural products.

-The workflow is an automatized procedure to cluster (join) and quantify the MS2 spectra (MS/MS) associated with the same ion, which eluted in concurrent chromatographic peaks (MS1), of a collection of samples from LC-MS/MS experiments.
-It generates a rank of candidate spectra responsible for the observed hits in bioactivity experiments, suggests the number of metabolites present in the samples and constructs molecular networks to improve the analysis and visualization of the results.
+The workflow is an automatized procedure to cluster (join) and quantify the MS2 spectra (MS/MS) associated with the same ion, which eluted in concurrent chromatographic peaks (MS1), separating isomers, of a collection of samples from LC-MS/MS experiments.
+It generates a rank of candidate spectra responsible for the observed hits in bioactivity experiments, suggests the number of metabolites present in the samples ([M+H]+ ions - called protonated representatives) and constructs molecular networks to improve the analysis and visualization of the results.

 The NP³ MS workflow consists of ten major steps, where only the first requires user intervention:

 ![NP³ MS Workflow Pipeline](docs/img/NP3_MS_workflow_infographic.jpg "NP³ MS Workflow Pipeline")

 This workflow also contains two interactive commands for MS1 and MS2 data visualization and analysis.
-And a third command to join the GNPS library identification results to the NP³ MS workflow quantification tables.
+A third command to join the GNPS library identification results to the NP³ MS workflow quantification tables.
+And a fourth command to unite different results from the NP³ MS Workflow.

+The Steps 2 to 10 can be automatically executed with the NP³ command **run**.
+And different results from the NP³ MS Workflow may be united using the command **join_jobs**, which automatically execute Steps 3 to 10 with adaptations for joining previous results in an integrative clustering approach.

 For the complete details of each command see the [NP³ MS workflow user manual](docs/Manual_NP3_workflow.pdf).